 But, somewhere it became unhealthy and damn addictive.
 Logging into Facebook and checking what someone wrote, expressing opinion and then getting back if there was a difference of opinion.
 Checking to see who commented what on my photos or commenting on someone else’s pictures.
 You have to see some of the really heated discussions that take place on FB.
 And, I had some nasty commenters too on my blog.
 Those I handled better, perhaps because I didn’t actually care what they thought.
 I didn’t know them and didn’t mind them thinking the worst of me.
-But, my posts became a little restrained when I came to know that a next-door neighbor was reading it too along with my sister-in-law.
+But, my posts became a little restrained when I came to know that a next-door neighbor was reading it too along with my husband’s friends.
 When you put a face to your reader, you are a little sensitive in what you write.
 At least, that works for me.

 The part I find most stressful is exposure to so many depressing stories and events.
 I mean really, I have enough tensions in my own life, I don’t need to reason threadbare issues I have no control over and can do precious little about.
-So, why surround myself with so much negativity.
+So, why surround myself with so much negativity?
 I want more positivity in my life.
 I want exposure to more humor and fun.
-So, I’ve cut down watching senseless news debates and going to depressing blogs (no offense meant to anyone).
+So, I’ve cut down watching senseless news debates (read Arnab) and going to depressing blogs (no offense meant to anyone).

 So, what I follow these days is staying away from unnecessary controversies.
 Seek more positive influences.
 Definitely spend more time away from all social networking, just login sparingly to FB.
 Basically, spend more time in actual contact than via social network.
 And, yes a little less bragging is good too ;-).